WallarooLabs/wally/README.md

 ### Supported platforms

 - Linux
-- macOs
+- MacOS

 Wallaroo is open source software with an expanding software community.
 Please see the [How to Contribute][contribute section] section if you wish to help support your favorite operating system.

 ### Deployment model

 Wallaroo applications are user hosted.
-It's equally at home "in the cloud" or "on premises".
+It's equally at home "in the cloud" or "on premises."

 We have no "as a service" offering at this time.